Occoquan in Prince William County, Virginia — The American South (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Architecture • Industry & Commerce.
 A significant historical year for this entry is 1920.

 Location.
 38° 41.059′ N, 77° 15.649′ W. Marker is in Occoquan, Virginia, in Prince William County.
-Marker is on Mill Street east of Ellicott Street, on the left when traveling west.
+It is on Mill Street east of Ellicott Street, on the left when traveling west.
 Touch for map.
 Marker is in this post office area: Occoquan VA 22125, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-304 Mill Street (a few steps from this marker); Mill Street (within shouting distance of this marker); 302 Mill Street (within shouting distance of this marker); Methodist Church (within shouting distance of this marker); 301 Mill Street (within shouting distance of this marker); 204 Union Street (within shouting distance of this marker); 201 Union Street (within shouting distance of this marker); 206 Union Street (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: 304 Mill Street (a few steps from this marker); Mill Street (within shouting distance of this marker); 302 Mill Street (within shouting distance of this marker); Methodist Church (within shouting distance of this marker); 301 Mill Street (within shouting distance of this marker); 204 Union Street (within shouting distance of this marker); 201 Union Street (within shouting distance of this marker); 206 Union Street (within shouting distance of this marker).
 Touch for a list and map of all markers in Occoquan.

 Also see . . .
 National Register of Historic Places Nomination Form.